Ray structures on Teichm\"uller Space: Definitions and background stretch maps and Teichm uller maps

 \subsection{Stretch maps}

-A seminal paper \cite{Thurston1998} defined a new (Finsler) metric (\enquote{Thurston's asymmetric metric}) on \tec space, characterized it in terms of the variational problem of finding the minimizing Lipschitz stretch between two hyperbolic surfaces, described the solution to that variational problem, and used the solution in describing shortest paths in \tec space for the metric.
-In addition to Thurston's original paper, other sources for exposition of these topics, and further refinements of the theory, are \cite{PapadopoulosTheret2007, ChoiRafi2007, LRT2012,Walsh2014, Pan2020, DLRT2020,HOP2021,Papadopoulos2021}.
+A seminal paper \cite{Thurston1998} defined a new (Finsler) metric (\enquote{Thurston's asymmetric metric}) on \tec space, characterized it in terms of the variational problem of finding the minimizing Lipschitz stretch between two hyperbolic surfaces, described a solution to that variational problem, and used the solution in describing shortest paths in \tec space for the metric.
+In addition to Thurston's original paper, other sources for exposition of these topics, and further refinements of the theory, are \cite{PapadopoulosTheret2007, ChoiRafi2007, LRT2012,Walsh2014, Pan2020, DLRT2020,HOP2021,Papadopoulos2021,PanSu2024}.

-A stretch map refers to a maximal geodesic lamination $\lambda$ on a hyperbolic surface.
-Here a geodesic lamination is a closed collection of simple geodesics (either closed or not) and a maximal geodesic lamination has complementary regions which are ideal triangles.
+A stretch map relies for its definition upon a maximal geodesic lamination $\lambda$ on a hyperbolic surface.
+Recall that a maximal geodesic lamination has complementary regions which are ideal triangles.
 An ideal triangle admits a partial foliation by horocyclic arcs centered at the ideal points which both respects the symmetries of the ideal triangle and also meets the complete boundary of the ideal triangle.
-One defines a $K$-stretch map of the ideal triangle as a $K$-Lipschitz map which preserves the horocyclic foliation, fixes the three boundary points common to the foliations about each ideal point and stretches distance along the bounding geodesics by $K$.
+One defines a $K$-stretch map of the ideal triangle as a $K$-Lipschitz map which preserves the horocyclic foliation, fixes the three boundary points common to the foliations about each ideal point and stretches distance by $K$ along the bounding geodesics (see \cite[Proposition 3.2]{Thurston1998}).

-Remarkably, Thurston's careful analysis shows that these stretch maps of complementary domains of the maximal geodesic lamination extend to $K$-Lipschitz {maps} between hyperbolic surfaces and indeed, the Lipschitz constant $K$ for these maps is the least possible Lipschitz constant among any maps between these two surfaces (\cite{Thurston1998}, Corollary~4.2).
+Remarkably, Thurston's careful analysis shows that these stretch maps of complementary domains of the maximal geodesic lamination extend to a $K$-Lipschitz {map} between hyperbolic surfaces, and moreover, this extended map has the least possible Lipschitz constant among all maps in its homotopy class (\cite{Thurston1998}, Corollary~4.2).